 Marty Otañez, Creator and Administrator of FairTradeTobacco.org

-I am an Assistant Professor, Anthropology Department, University of Colorado, Denver.
+I am Chair and Associate Professor, Anthropology Department, University of Colorado, Denver.
 My research and advocacy focus on digital stories featuring viral hepatitis and other health issues, and on immigrant experiences in the Rocky Mountain region in Colorado.
 Also, I study tobacco industry strategies to undermine natural environments, health policies and human rights as well as the health and socio-ecological costs of tobacco growing in developing countries.
 I co-authored “Social Responsibility in Tobacco Production?
 Tobacco Companies Use of Green Supply Chains to Obscure the Real Costs of Tobacco Farming,” Tobacco Control in 2011, pdf, and “Tobacco Companies’ Use of Developing Countries’ Economic Reliance on Tobacco to Lobby Against Global Tobacco Control: The Case of Malawi” in American Journal of Public Health, 2009, pdf.

 “Ethical Consumption and Academic Production” (2011) column for the Environment Section, Anthropology News, April, pdf